 A personal caregiver is a caregiver that provides various personal care and related paraprofessional services in accordance with an established plan of care and provides for the personal needs and comfort of clients in their homes throughout Marin County, California.

 - Competitive pay including holiday pay, accrued sick time, and overtime pay

 - Performance and skill-based pay increases

-- Excellent orientation and support from management
+- Quality support from peers and management team

 - Ignite your potential with career development and advancement opportunities

 There are many more reasons why caregivers choose Right at Home Marin as their employer of choice.
 Click the button below to learn more.

 - Performs personal care activities that assist the client with activities of daily living which include (but are not limited to):

 - Personal hygiene (assisting to bathroom or in using bedpan, bathing, care of mouth, skin and hair)

 - Prepares meals and snacks according to instructions.